grousewood-games/solforge/docs/rules.md

 `Allied`: The keyword is followed by a faction.
 It is like Forge, but also requires a card of the listed faction is in your hand.

+`Assault`: This ability will only happen if the creature was Forged into a lane with no opposing creature.

 `Banish`: A card that is Banished is removed from the game.

 `Consistent`: A Consistent card is guaranteed to be shuffled into the first 20 cards of your draw deck.
 This means you will draw it in one of the four turns of the current Rank.